“Long Shot”: Meaning, Origin, & Usage of This English Idiom

 TOC

-The True Meaning of “Long Shot”
+True Meaning of “Long Shot”

-At its core, a long shot is any attempt or goal with a low probability of success.
 Whether you’re discussing a challenging job application, a sports competition, or simply hoping to find your lost keys in an unlikely place, saying “it’s a long shot” clarifies that success isn’t guaranteed.

-This idiom can also reflect an attitude of giving something a chance, even if the odds are slim.
 For instance, you might say, “I know it’s a long shot, but I’m going to volunteer for that leadership role,” to highlight both your uncertainty and your willingness to try.

 Why does this phrase resonate with so many English speakers?
 Much of it boils down to the human tendency to hope for a positive outcome.
-Even when something seems improbable, we find value in describing that faint possibility—and the phrase “long shot” captures that spirit perfectly.

-Why Understanding “Long Shot” Matters
+Why “Long Shot” Matters

 1. Clear Communication: Using “long shot” properly can help you communicate that a certain venture, event, or outcome is unlikely.
 It keeps your message succinct without sounding overly pessimistic.